V Australia: Naming competition

 The name of the airline was decided in the same way that Virgin Blue's own name was found, with a public naming competition conducted in June 2007.
 On 25 June 2007, Virgin Blue released the eight finalists of the naming competition.
 They were Amelia Blue, Australia Blue, Didgeree Blue, Liberty Blue, Matilda Blue, V Australia Airlines, Virgin Australia and Virgin Pacific.
-Australia Blue and Virgin Pacific were early favourites to win the competition, despite a problem with the latter, as Singapore Airlines (through its stake in Virgin Atlantic) had control over the use of the 'Virgin' name on international air routes, and had not, in the past, allowed its use (see Pacific Blue Airlines).
+Australia Blue and Virgin Pacific were early favourites to win the competition, despite a problem with the latter, as Singapore Airlines (through its stake in Virgin Atlantic) had control over the use of the 'Virgin' name on international air routes, and had not, in the past, allowed its use.
 On 25 July 2007, Virgin Blue announced that V Australia would be the name of the new carrier, with the runner up of the competition, Didgeree Blue, to be the name of the airline's first plane.